-The Scottish Government understands that Mr Finnie’s proposed Bill would not introduce a new criminal offence.
-Instead, it would remove the defence available to parents and others.
+The Scottish Government understands that Mr Finnie’s Bill does not introduce a new criminal offence.
+Instead, it removes the defence available to parents and others.
 They could therefore no longer claim that a physical punishment of their child was a “reasonable chastisement”.

 A number of other countries, including New Zealand and the Republic of Ireland, have already passed similar legislation.

-The Scottish Government is setting up an Implementation Group with representatives from stakeholders and professional groups to discuss the actions needed if this Bill were passed.
-The agenda and minutes of these meetings will be published.
+The Scottish Government has set up an Implementation Group with representatives from stakeholders and professional groups to discuss the actions needed if the Bill were passed.
+We intend to publish the agenda and minutes of these meetings.